cytoscape/py4cytoscape/doc/tutorials/index.rst

 .. image:: https://raw.githubusercontent.com/nrnb/gsod2019_kozo_nishida/master/images/binder_starting_cytoscape_inXFCE4.jpg

-4. Open an ipynb file under doc/tutorials folder
+4. Click on the ipynb file for the tutorial you would like to try.

 .. image:: ../images/openTutorial.jpg